Non-local interactions in moir\'e Hubbard systems

-{\em Discussion:}--- We have shown that non-local interaction terms can be sizable in semiconductor moir\'e materials and that they can have an important influence on electronic properties, giving rise to moir\'e Hubbard ferromagnets, not expected in other systems described by Hubbard models.
-Non-local interactions become strong at larger twist angles and at weaker moir\'e modulation, where a harmonic expansion of the modulation potential near its minima fails to describe the band Wannier functions.
-(See Fig. \ref{fig:Uterms}.)
-In the case of the Mott insulator states that appear at moir\'e filling factor $\nu=1$, non-local exchange supplies a ferromagnetic contribution to the near-neighbor interaction between spins that is comparable in strength to the antiferromagnetic superexchange contribution, making sign changes in the total interaction common over typical ranges of model parameters.
-The competition can be tuned {\em in situ} by varying the moir\'e modulation strength, which influences $t_1$ - using gate electric fields \cite{ExperimentMIT1,ExperimentMIT2} or pressure \cite{Dean1, Dean2} - or background screening of electronic interactions.
-In our explicit calculations we have considered only the case of wavevector and frequency independent background screening of the type produced by a thick surrounding dielectric, but more general situations are also relevant.
-(We have focused on a range of $\epsilon^{-1}$ values that is smaller than what would be produced by screening by a surrounding hBN dielectric alone ($\epsilon^{-1} \sim 0.2$), in anticipation of additional screening by conducting layers and by virtual transitions between flat and energetically remote moir\'e minibands).
+{\em Discussion:}--- We have shown that non-local interaction terms can be sizable in semiconductor moir\'e materials and that they can have an important influence on electronic properties, giving rise to moir\'e Mott-Hubbard ferromagnets, not expected in other systems described by Hubbard models with only local interaction terms.
+Non-local interactions become more prominent at larger twist angles and at weaker moir\'e modulation, where a harmonic expansion of the modulation potential near its minima fails to describe the band Wannier functions (See Fig. \ref{fig:Uterms}), justifying the methodology employed here.
+In the case of the Mott insulator states that appear at moir\'e filling factor $\nu=1$, non-local exchange supplies a ferromagnetic contribution to the near-neighbor interaction between spins that is comparable in strength to the antiferromagnetic superexchange contribution, making sign changes in the total interaction common over typical ranges of experimental parameters.
+In particular, current WSe$_2$/WS$_2$ samples with $a_M\sim 8$ nm \cite{Berkeley,CornellWigner,CornellWigner2,CaliforniaWigner} appear on the antiferromagnetic side of the phase boundary and the competition with ferromagnetism can be tuned {\em in situ} by varying the moir\'e modulation strength, which mainly influences $t_1$ - using gate electric fields \cite{ExperimentMIT1,ExperimentMIT2} or pressure \cite{Dean1, Dean2} - or background screening of electronic interactions, providing a promising framework to confirm the phase transition in the future.
 Our findings establish a strategy for engineering strongly frustrated spin-Hamiltonians that are likely to host exotic spin states.